 Your breasts become tender as your body prepares for breastfeeding.
-The size of the breasts increase and the areola becomes darker and larger.
+The size of the breasts increases and the areola becomes darker and larger.

-You will notice stretch marks on your belly and breasts, as a result of your skin stretching during pregnancy.
+You will notice stretch marks on your belly and breasts due to your skin stretching during pregnancy.

 You may find variations in your sleep pattern and could find yourself waking up in the middle of the night.
 Blame it on the change in your hormone levels.

 Most women feel a sense of excitement and romance during the first trimester; however, they tend to lose interest in sex by the end of this time.
-It could be because of the fluctuation in hormone levels and also due to changes in physical appearance that lead to self-consciousness.
+It could be because of the fluctuation in hormone levels and changes in physical appearance that lead to self-consciousness.

 |BODY PARTS||DEVELOPMENTAL STAGE|